RedHatQE/carbon/docs/users/definitions/orchestrate.rst

 ~~~~~~~~~

 The following is an example of running a script.
 The following is an
 example of a script running on the localhost.
+For localhost usage refer
+to the`localhost <../localhost.html>`_ page.

 .. literalinclude:: ../../../examples/docs-usage/orchestrate.yml
     :lines: 150-156